 Sapiens: We don’t need it.

-We predict that the Cloud Companion has something to offer almost anyone regardless of their age or technological sophistication.
+We predict that the Personal Companion has something to offer almost anyone regardless of their age or technological sophistication.